bstrb/BKinD/BKinD_3.0_USER/README.md

 System Requirements (These must be manually installed by the user prior to running the script; otherwise, the script will terminate and display an error message)

    1. Instructions to Install Conda
-   2. Instructions to Install SHELXL
+   2. Instructions to Install SHELX
    3. Instructions for Setting Up XDS

-When these are installed you can run the application by navigating to BKinD folder (using your preferred conda environment and making sure that shelxl and xds are runnable)
+When these are installed you can run the application by navigating to BKinD folder

 	cd path/to/BKinD

-and run the application using
+and run the application using (making sure that shelx and xds are runnable)

+./setup_and_run.sh

+The bash script will activate the conda environment if it already exists, or create and activate it if necessary, and then run the program.

+This can also be done using your preferred conda environment with

 	python bkind.py (python3 bkind.py for python versions 3.X.X)